orhun/personal-blog/content/automated-rust-releases.md

 </center>

-After merge, `release-plz` picks up the new version from `Cargo.toml` and pushes the new version to `crates.io`:
+After the merge, `release-plz` picks up the new version from `Cargo.toml` and pushes the new version to `crates.io`:

 <center>